The Prophet (book): Royalties and copyright control

 Gibran instructed that, on his death, the royalties and copyrights to his materials be owned by his hometown, Bsharri, Lebanon.
 The Gibran National Committee (GNC) in Bsharri manages the Gibran Museum.
 Founded in 1935, the GNC is a non-profit corporation with exclusive rights to manage Gibran's copyright in his literary and artistic works.

 The Garden of the Prophet

 Gibran followed The Prophet with The Garden of the Prophet, which was published posthumously in 1933.
 It narrates Al Mustafa's discussions with nine disciples following Al Mustafa's return after an intervening absence.
-It also included the noted poem "Pity the Nation", written some 20 years earlier.
+It also included the poem "Pity the Nation", written some 20 years earlier.